OrchardLANL/DPFEHM.jl/paper.md

 `DPFEHM` was designed to be a research tool to explore the interface between numerical models and machine learning models.
 To date, it has been used in several publications including [@greer2022comparison,@wu2022inverse,@pachalieva2022physics].
+`DPFEHM` uses a two-point flux approximation finite volume scheme.
+This means that an orthogonal grid is required to ensure convergence, similar to other codes such as FEHM and PFLOTRAN Alternative codes such as Amanzi-ATS [@mercer2020amanzi], which use a more advanced mimetic finite difference discretization, do not require orthogonal meshes.
+The performance advantage for `DPFEHM` over non-differentiable alternatives such as those mentioned previously comes in computing the gradient of a function that involves the solution of a subsurface physics equation.
+In these settings, the cost of computing a gradient with `DPFEHM` is typically around the cost of running two physics simulations.
+For non-differentiable models, the cost is equal to performing a number of simulations that is proportional to the number of parameters -- exorbitant when the number of parameters is large.
+This is important for subsurface physics, because there is often one or more parameters at each node in the mesh.

 # Installation